18 Best Electric Bikes for Seniors We Actually Tested & Recommend

 We’ve spent hours testing with many of the bikes on this list, testing their braking, handling, and acceleration to demonstrate how they handle in the real world.
 If you’re a senior on the hunt for an e-bike, you’ve come to the right place.

-Also, if you are a more adventurous senior and experienced rider, you may want to start your e-bike search with our list of best overall e-bikes.
+Also, if you are a more adventurous senior and experienced rider, you may want to start your e-bike search with our list of the best overall e-bikes.

 One crappy bike after another.
 If your goal is to get a bike that breaks down then by all means, buy one of these.
 If your goal is to get a bike that lurches when you start to pedal, get one of these.
 If you want a super unstable trike that wants to tip over in turns, get the one they list here.
 If your goal is a reliable, safe and easy to ride, then go to your local IBD that sells quality bikes and listen to their recommendations.
 This list represents nothing more than paid advertising.
 Look elsewhere for advice